bWENTURA/jazz_questionnaire/README.md

 ## Requirements

-To run this webpage I reccomand using:
+To run this webpage I recommend using:
 - VS Code

 ## How to run project